-\textbf{\textit{Challenges:}} In contrast to the convex setting, \sa{i.e., (strongly) convex-(strongly) concave minimax problems,} the \textit{nonconvexity} introduces significant extra challenges in designing a reasonable \textit{backtracking} \sa{\textit{condition} --\saa{which would be employed to decide whether} a candidate step size should be accepted or rejected through checking the condition.} Excluding the \textit{multi-loop} methods such as~\cite{nouiehed2019solving,lin2020near,ostrovskii2021efficient,kong2021accelerated}, in {the} non-convex setting the convergence guarantees for all \sa{\textit{single-loop}} FO methods that we are aware of, except for very few {(see, e.g., \cite{lu2020hybrid,zhang2020single,yang2022faster,xu2023unified}),} are provided in terms of the partial sum of gradient norms corresponding to the primal function or \sa{its} Moreau envelope over the past iterations (see, e.g., \cite{lin2020gradient,boct2020alternating,sebbouh2022randomized,huang2021efficient,chen2022accelerated}), rather than having guarantees \sa{involving the gradients of the coupling function $f$ evaluated at} the last iterate or at an ergodic average. \sa{Clearly, computing the gradient of the \textit{primal function} or of the \textit{Moreau envelope} at each iteration to check a backtracking condition would be impractical in the deterministic setting, {as the former is typically not easy to compute exactly and it requires solving an optimization problem while the latter one requires evaluating the proximal map of the primal function \cite{chen2022accelerated}.} \mg{In fact}, this would be impossible for the stochastic setting as we can only access to the stochastic estimates of $\grad f$ at a given point.
-Thus, designing a backtracking condition that would lead to the state-of-the-art complexity guarantees for WCSC and WCMC problems and that is \textit{easy} to check in practice requires developing new analysis techniques (different from those used for the convex setting as they do not extend to the non-convex setting) to provide guarantees for quantities that are readily available such as the \textit{stochastic gradient map} involving the coupling function --see Definition~\ref{def:s-gradmapping} and note that the computation cost of the (stochastic) gradient mapping is significantly lower compared to the impractical computational burden associated with computing the norm of the gradient of the primal function\footnote{\mg{The standard approach for computing this quantity would be based on the Danskin's theorem; but, this would require solving an optimization problem \sa{at every time the backtracking condition is checked, which would be} computationally expensive.}}} Another source of difficulty, \sa{maybe the main one,} in the analysis of single-loop methods for the non-convex setting is \sa{the \textit{necessity} of imposing} \saa{an} appropriate \textit{time-scale separation} between the primal and dual updates in attaining convergence for the nonconvex setting~\cite{li2022convergence}. \sa{For instance, in both \cite{lin2020gradient,boct2020alternating}, the convergence is shown for \mg{dual stepsize} $\eta_y=\Theta(\frac{1}{L})$ and \mg{primal stepsize} $\eta_x=\Theta(\frac{1}{\kappa^2 L})$ for WCSC minimax problems where $L$ is the Lipschitz constant of the gradient of $f$ and $\kappa=L/\mu$, i.e., the ratio $\eta_y/\eta_x=\cO(\kappa^2)$ is needed for the convergence analysis; however, it is not clear how one can incorporate backtracking on $\eta_y$ and preserve the ratio between the primal and dual step sizes with some theoretical guarantees.
-There are very \textit{few} backtracking methods for the weakly convex-weakly concave~(WCWC) setting under Weak MVI or negative-comonotonicity assumptions, e.g.,~\cite{lee2021fast,pethick2023escaping}; however, these conditions are not guaranteed to hold \saa{in general for the WCSC or WCMC minimax problem as in~\eqref{eq:main-problem}} --see the discussion in~\cref{sec:past_work} on existing methods for WCWC problems \saa{for more details.}}
+\textbf{\textit{Challenges:}} In contrast to the convex setting, \sa{i.e., (strongly) convex-(strongly) concave minimax problems,} the \textit{nonconvexity} introduces significant extra challenges in designing a reasonable \textit{backtracking} \sa{\textit{condition} --\saa{which is employed to decide whether} a candidate step size should be accepted or rejected through checking the condition.} Excluding the \textit{multi-loop} methods such as~\citep{nouiehed2019solving,lin2020near,ostrovskii2021efficient,kong2021accelerated}, in {the} non-convex setting the convergence guarantees for all \sa{\textit{single-loop}} FO methods that we are aware of, except for very few, e.g., \citep{lu2020hybrid,zhang2020single,yang2022faster,xu2023unified}, are provided in terms of the partial sum of gradient norms corresponding to the primal function or \sa{its} Moreau envelope over the past iterations, e.g., \citep{lin2020gradient,boct2020alternating,sebbouh2022randomized,huang2021efficient,chen2022accelerated}, rather than having guarantees \sa{involving the gradients of the coupling function $f$ evaluated at} the last iterate or at an ergodic average. \sa{Clearly, computing the gradient of the \textit{primal function} or of the \textit{Moreau envelope} at each iteration to check a backtracking condition would be impractical \rv{even} in the deterministic setting, {as the former is typically not easy to compute exactly and it requires solving an optimization problem while the latter one requires evaluating the proximal map of the primal function \citep{chen2022accelerated}.} More importantly, this computation would be impossible for the stochastic setting as we can only access to the stochastic estimates of $\grad f$ at a given point.
+Thus, designing a backtracking condition that would lead to the state-of-the-art complexity guarantees for WCSC and WCMC problems and that is \textit{easy} to check in practice requires developing new analysis techniques (different from those used for the convex setting as they do not extend to the non-convex setting) to provide guarantees for quantities that are readily available such as the \textit{stochastic gradient map} involving the coupling function --see Definition~\ref{def:s-gradmapping} and note that the computation cost of the (stochastic) gradient map is significantly lower compared to the impractical computational burden associated with computing the norm of the gradient of the primal function\footnote{\mg{ This quantity can be computed based on the Danskin's theorem; but, this would require solving an optimization problem \sa{at every time the backtracking condition is checked, which would be} computationally expensive.}}.}